alexwing/codeigniter-restaurant-api/README.md

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](http://codeigniter.com).

 ## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.
+`composer update` whenever there is a new release of the framework.

 When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
 The affected files can be copied or merged from